Vasectomy. Questions and answersNews

 At a time when there is a great deal of talk about the side effects of hormonal contraception, one of the possible alternatives for preventing unwanted pregnancy is vasectomy.
-Our questions relating to this ever more popular method of contraception are answered by urologist at Canadian Medical Care and head of the urological outpatient department at Motol hospital Dr. Josef Stolz.
+This increasingly popular method of contraception is performed by MUDr.
+Jan Mokriš, FEBU, urologist at Canadian Medical, AFI clinic.

-Dr. Josef Stolz: In my view it’s linked to couples’ awareness of the possibilities of contraception.
+It’s linked to couples’ awareness of the possibilities of contraception.
 In Western countries vasectomy is far more widespread than here, it’s a common method.
 However, in comparison with the situation roughly ten years ago, when vasectomy was practically never spoken about in this country, it’s now obviously far more in the public awareness these days.
 Although a large section of the male population here still holds the opinion that contraception is the woman’s responsibility and refuses to consider the option of vasectomy, there are men here who are aware that hormonal contraception has a large number of side effects and frequently limit the woman.
-In my opinion both partners should share the responsibility, and so if a couple decides to address the issue of contraception it’s good to know that vasectomy is one possible choice.
+Both partners should share the responsibility, and so if a couple decides to address the issue of contraception it’s good to know that vasectomy is one possible choice.
 What’s fundamental is that vasectomy represents a far cheaper option than surgical sterilisation of women.

-Dr. Josef Stolz: Thanks to the amendment to the law which outlined the conditions for sterilisation for both men and women, as of January this year the consent of a sterilisation commission, which was practically a formality, is no longer required.
-A man who decides to undergo a vasectomy must meet the criterion of responsibility, he should be given sufficient instruction concerning the surgical procedure and the connected matters at least 14 days before the operation and sign an informed consent form, in which the procedure, its risks and benefits are described in detail.
+A man who decides to undergo a vasectomy must meet the criterion of responsibility, older than 21 years, he should be given sufficient instruction concerning the surgical procedure and the connected matters at least 14 days before the operation and sign an informed consent form, in which the procedure, its risks and benefits are described in detail.

 What awaits men who decide in favour of vasectomy?

-Dr. Josef Stolz: First of all a comprehensive interview.
+First of all a comprehensive interview.
 The client’s condition of health and the reasons why the client has decided to undergo the procedure are assessed, another integral component is a physical examination and an examination of the exterior genitalia.
 In practical terms, if the man has no fundamental contraindications such as bleeding, if he does not take any drugs which dilute the blood, then there is no reason to examine him further and the surgical procedure can be conducted.
 For a number of days after the operation it is recommended to avoid physical exertion, but this need not place any limitation on ordinary activities or employment.
-Six to seven weeks after the operation it is recommended to perform a semen analysis.
+Three months after the operation it is recommended to perform a semen analysis.
 Only after the performance of the semen analysis, which demonstrates the absence of sperm in the ejaculation, can the operation be considered to have been successful.

 What then happens to the sperm?